 Allemande Right or Left: otherwise known as a right or left hand turn.
 The arm should be bent upwards and weight given to assist the turn.
 Often a turn is once around, back to where you started.
 Sometimes it is a half turn, one and a half, or two or more turns.
 In American Contra dance especially, it is good form to keep your thumbs out of the way - they can get wrenched out of place!
 You should not grip the other person's hand, the correct contact is better described as pressing hands together.

 Back to Back/ Do Si Do: Face your partner and move forward passing right shoulder, move across to the right (passing back to back) and come backwards to place.
-In some dances the instruction may be for left shoulder.
-During this entire move you should continue to face in the direction in which you started.
-More advanced dancers can do spinning do si dos - they follow the same basic path on the dance floor but spinning on their toes as they go, ideally glancing into their partner's eyes on each synchronised rotation!
-If all else fails, just get back where you started!
+In some dances the instruction may be for left shoulder - which can be called a see-saw move.
+During these moves you should continue to face in the direction in which you started.
+More advanced dancers can do spinning do-si-dos - they follow the same basic path on the dance floor but spinning on their toes as they go, ideally glancing into their partner's eyes on each synchronised rotation.
+This can be termed 'spotting'.
+If all else fails, just get back where you started.

 Balance/Set: Step to the right and step to the left twice before a swing unless the caller tells you to do it only once.
 In a line it may be step and hop on one foot and kick the other across, or a small step forward on your right foot and back on the left, or holding your partners right hand stepping forward and back.
 When the dance is in waltz time the balance is a swaying movement, forward and back, holding inside hands with your partner.
 In American (contra) dance the balance is forwards and back.
-A balance is generally a preparatory move: you will be told to balance AND swing or balance AND turn single ("turn single" is just turning around on the spot).
+A balance is generally a preparatory move: you will be told to balance AND swing or balance AND turn single ("turn single" is just turning around on the spot ideally using four steps, and usually clockwise).

-Box the Gnat: A couple meet giving right hands they change places with the lady going under their raised arms and turn to face each other still holding hands, this means that they swap places and end up facing back the way they came, facing each other.
+Box the Gnat: A couple meet giving right hands they change places with the lady going under their raised arms and turn to face each other still holding hands, this means that they swap places and end up facing back the way they came but still facing each other.
 Swat the Flea is less common where you use left hands instead of right.

 Chassay: A sideways movement, either in a ballroom hold, taking two hands or nearest hand moving to the right or the left.